Skip to main content

 Work Permit in Cyprus

-Non-European Union (EU) foreign nationals intending to reside and work in Cyprus are required to secure both a work permit and a Cypriot visa specifically for employment purposes.
-These permits and visas must be obtained before the commencement of employment in Cyprus.
+Non-European Union (EU) foreign nationals intending to reside and work in Cyprus are generally required to secure the appropriate entry, residence, and employment permission before commencing employment in Cyprus.

 For Third Country Nationals (non-EU citizens)

-• A residence and work permit is necessary.
+• A valid residence and employment permit is necessary where required by law.

 For EU Citizens

-• EU citizens are free to work in Cyprus, provided they adhere to the registration procedure.
+• EU citizens are free to work in Cyprus, subject to completing the applicable registration formalities.

-It is mandatory that the terms and conditions of employment for foreign nationals align with those for Cypriot nationals, as stipulated in model employment contracts provided by the Ministry of Labour and Social Insurance.
+It is mandatory that the terms and conditions of employment for foreign nationals align with those required under Cyprus law and any applicable official employment templates or approved conditions.

 Work Permits

-• Employers need permission to hire a foreign national expert.
+• Employers need the relevant approval to hire a foreign national where required.

 Residence Permit

-• If the individual plans to work and stay in Cyprus for more than a year, an extension of the work permit and visa is required (achieved through a residence card with the right to work).
+• If the individual plans to work and stay in Cyprus for more than a short-term period, the appropriate residence status with the right to work must be obtained and maintained.

 EOR Solutions in Cyprus